StarPlayrX/bigmac/README.md

    * If success, you can now clone your system to BigMac.
 Besure to remove the live snapshot on the clone using bigmac delete snapshot.
    * Install any other post install items from bigMac2 and also check Bless and update KCs.

+### Future OC instructions when BM includes OC integration:
+  * placeholder

 ### Monterey Beta 2 is Experimental
 * This is what we know so far:
   * Legacy WiFi cards will not work.
 Upgrade to 802.11ac/BT4LE Cards
-  * BlueTooth 4LE wth 20702 Cards are currently not working with Monterey Beta 3.
+  * BlueTooth 4LE wth 20702 Cards are currently only work with beta 1.
   * Will be testing an ASUS Bluetooth 5LE Card soon.
   * USB 2.0 devices will only work with a USB 3.0 Hub or Switch.
 This includes Apple USB 2.0 Devices!
   * If the progress bar boots slowly and not far, that usually means that it will boot up.